 - How long do Bulladors live?

-- Pitbull Lab mix puppies, breeders and adoption
+- Pitbull Lab mix puppies, breeders or adoption?

 Labradors and Pitbulls have been being bred together informally for years, for pet homes and as ranch dogs.
-But in recent years with the rise of the designer first generation dog mixes, then are gaining more of a following.
+Their number is rising recently as designer first generation dog mixes gain more of a following.

 Labs are one of the most popular breeds in the US.
-Their ancestors originated in Canada and they were bred there in the 18th century to aid fisherman who needed a trusted and reliable helper dog.
-On the flip side, this hard-working, rough and tough canine also has a sweet personality.
-This earned it a place as a family dog back home once the day’s work was done.
+Their 18th century Canadian ancestors were bred by fishermen.
+This hard-working canine had a sweet personality, which earned it a place as a family dog back home once the day’s work was done.

-Today Labs are best described as loyal, intelligent, friendly and eager-to-please.
-Labs can co-exist with various age groups as well as with a cross-section of other animals.
+Labs are loyal, intelligent, friendly and eager-to-pleased dogs who co-exist happily with various age groups as well as with a cross-section of other animals.
 They take to training easily and make Labs a popular choice as police dogs, service dogs, and therapy dogs.

 The Pitbull originated from crossing Bulldogs with Terriers back in the 1800s.
 Two common types of Pitbull breeds are the American Pitbull Terrier and the American Staffordshire Terrier.
 Breeds used for fighting, bullbaiting a ratting.

-Despite their lurid beginnings, the Pitbull is actually an affectionate breed with a fierce loyalty to their owners.
+Despite their lurid beginnings, the Pitbull can be an affectionate breed with a fierce loyalty to their owners.
 Once brought over from the UK to America, Pitbulls were commonly used as farm dogs to protect livestock and herd sheep.

 Pitbull Lab Mix Appearance

-In other words, given his parentage, your pup can be counted on to be one of the most handsome dogs zipping around the dog park!
+Given his parentage, your pup will be one of the most handsome dogs zipping around the dog park!

 The Labrador Pitbull mix is a medium to large, powerful, dog that can reach up to two feet in height and weigh anywhere from 50 to 90 pounds when fully grown.